Editing Report Filters

 Creating an OR Filter

-As noted above, a record will not be returned in a report unless it meets the conditions set in all filters, as indicated by the AND in the filters section.
+Filters are joined by an AND by default.
 For example, the following will only return a case if the Date Closed is in the specified range AND the Legal Problem Code is Domestic Abuse AND Citizenship Status is one of the 2 values:

-By dragging and dropping the Citizenship Status filter onto the Legal Problem Code filter, an OR condition (or OR query if you prefer) is created:
+By dragging and dropping the Citizenship Status filter onto the Legal Problem Code filter, an OR condition (or OR query if you prefer) can be created:

 If you prefer parentheses: Date Closed AND (Citizenship Status OR Legal Problem Code)